makersacademy/takeaway-challenge/README.md

 - Wrote a test in order_spec.rb for #view_menu to return the list of dishes from the menu.
 Test red.

 - Wrote #view_menu to call #view on the menu in the instance variable.
+Test green.

 <!-- Links -->